Privacy Policy

 Where your personal information is collected from a third party, we will take reasonable steps to ensure you are aware that this has been done.

 If you are visiting us through our website, then we collect information about your use of the website.
-Our website uses cookies to help facilitate your ongoing access to and use of the website.
+Our website uses cookies to enhance user experience and collect analytics.
+Individuals can manage or disable cookies through browser settings.
+Disabling cookies may affect site functionality.

 Cookies are small pieces of information stored on your hard drive or in memory.
 They can record information about your visit to the site, allowing it to remember you the next time you visit and provide a more meaningful experience.

 One of the reasons for using cookies is to offer you increased security.
 The cookies we send to your computer cannot read your hard drive, obtain any information from your browser or command your computer to perform any action.
-They are designed so that they cannot be sent to another site, or be retrieved by any non-Super-Advice New Zealand Ltd site.
+They are designed so that they cannot be sent to another site, or be retrieved by any non-Super-Advice Corporate Services Pty Ltd site.

 When you interact with us via our website, the information collected from the use of cookies may include: